AdobeDocs/experience-manager-learn.en/help/cloud-service/underlying-technology/introduction-jcr.md

 thumbnail: 32030.jpg
 ---

-# Introduction to the [!DNL Java Content Repository] ([!DNL JCR]) {#introduction-jcr}
+# Introduction to the Java Content Repository (JCR) {#introduction-jcr}

-An introduction to the [[!DNL Java Content Repository] ([!DNL JCR]) used by Adobe Experience Manager.
-The [!DNL JCR] is the base level of the AEM technology stack and is responsible for underlying content persistence, storage, search, access control and much more!
+An introduction to the Java Content Repository (JCR) used by Adobe Experience Manager.
+The JCR is the base level of the AEM technology stack and is responsible for underlying content persistence, storage, search, access control and much more!

 >[!VIDEO](https://video.tv.adobe.com/v/32030/?quality=12&learn=on)